-(1) Valuation standards and methods for trading account securities
+(1) Valuation standards and methods for trading account securities gains and losses are included in earnings.

-Trading securities, which are held for the purpose of earning capital gains, are reported at fair value and the related unrealized gains and losses are included in earnings.
+Trading securities, which are held for the purpose of earning capital gains, are reported at fair value and the related unrealized amortized cost, and available-for-sale securities, which are not classified as either of the aforementioned securities, are reported at fair value with unrealized gains and losses, net of applicable taxes, reported in a separate component of equity.